 Costume design: Piia Rinne

-Lighting and set design: Heikki Paasonen
+Lighting design: Heikki Paasonen

 Sound design: Timo Kurkikangas